bridge in verona with view of towers in the background

 Go on a wine tour or explore more of Verona.

-drying grapes for the first step of the amarone process
+Palettes full of drying grapes for the first step of the Amarone wine process at a local winery.

 Book your Amarone wine tour here!